ur808/Local-Business-CRM-Project/README.md

-# Healthcare CRM Project
+# Local Business Service CRM Project

 ## Problem Statement
-Hospitals and clinics often struggle with managing patient appointments, medical records, and follow-ups efficiently.
-Patients face long waiting times, missed appointments, and difficulty accessing their reports.
-Doctors also waste time handling paperwork instead of focusing on patient care.
+People often struggle to find reliable and verified local service providers like plumbers, electricians, and cleaners.
+Most of the time, there are delays, lack of trust, and no proper tracking of service requests.
+Service providers also face issues in managing bookings, payments, and customer communication.

 ## Project Overview
-We propose building a Healthcare CRM Solution that manages patient data, appointments, and communication in a centralized system.
-Patients can book, reschedule, or cancel appointments online.
-Doctors can access medical history quickly and update prescriptions digitally.
-Automated reminders (SMS/Email) will reduce missed appointments.
-Analytics dashboards will help hospital admins track patient inflow, doctor workload, and revenue.
+We propose a **Local Business Service CRM** that connects customers with trusted service providers in their area.

+- Customers can request services online (plumbing, electrician, cleaning, etc.).
+- Service providers receive job notifications and can accept/reject them.
+- Automated reminders for scheduled services (e.g., AC maintenance every 6 months).
+- Ratings & feedback system to improve service quality.
+- Admin (agency/company) can track overall requests, completed jobs, and revenue.

 ## Objectives
-Improve efficiency – Reduce waiting time and manual scheduling.
+- **Improve efficiency** – Quick and hassle-free service booking for customers.
+- **Automate tasks** – Service reminders, job assignments, and payment follow-ups.
+- **Ensure data accuracy** – Verified service provider details and customer history.
-Automate tasks – Appointment booking, reminders, and billing.
+- **Enhance user experience** – Trusted providers, easy booking, and faster response.
-Ensure data accuracy – Maintain digital medical history securely.
-Enhance patient experience – Easy access to reports and faster consultations.
-Better reporting – Hospital management can make informed decisions with real-time data.
+- **Better reporting** – Insights into demand, service quality, and provider performance.